adamwan-nexplore/guidebook-nxp-hk/how-we-develop/typescript.md

 };
 ```

-## Do not use anonymous function if it is very lengthy.
+## Do not use anonymous function if it is very lengthy

 Treat the name of the function as a little comment